Cass County Landfill

 Household Batteries: Free of charge.
 Regular alkaline batteries can be disposed of in regular trash.
 Rechargeable batteries and Lithium batteries can be brought to our facility and recycled at no charge.
 Lithium batteries are common in phones, flashlights, light-up shoes, etc. and are known to catch fire easily or even explode.
 Please use caution when handling and never place in regular garbage.

 Light Bulbs: Regular incandescent bulbs can be disposed of in regular trash.
-Fluorescent bulbs, LED’s, and CFL’s (the twisty bulbs) can be brought to the landfill for disposal at no charge.
+Fluorescent bulbs, LED’s, and CFL’s (the twisty bulbs) from households can be brought to the landfill for disposal at no charge.
+(There is a charge for disposal for businesses, or if there are large quantities.)
 There are also green buckets placed in each community for convenient disposal of CFL’s.
 Contact us for the location near you.
 These bulbs contain mercury, which even in small amounts is poisonous, so proper disposal is important.

 Household Hazardous Materials